-Top Ten Tuesday is a weekly meme hosted by The Broke and the Bookish.
-This week’s theme is: Favorite Books of 2017.
+Top Ten Tuesday is a weekly meme hosted by That Artsy Reader Girl.
+This week’s theme is: Books That Surprised Me.

-What books are your favorite 2017 reads?
+What are some books that surprised you?
 Any recommendations for me?

 Let me know in the comments!